home | what's new | other sitescontact | about

 E. I would suggest that we direct our readers to the full text of his February 10, 1971 lecture.
 We should not reproduce it here; it comes with much commentary by the author.
 Our opportunity to provide clarification, I think, rests in placing “R” firmly within a wider platform of consciousness-based concepts.
 In other words, we see the previous “four” finding their vitality in the all-pervasiveness of spirit, of consciousness; that, a full-bodied acceptance of this life of God, accessed within one’s own deeper person, is the means by which we evolve and advance ourselves – not by an endless iteration of materially-minded incarnations.

 K. Elenchus, before we leave this subject, a comparison of “R” to the worldly view of marriage might help us.
 When John and Mary lose their initial “fever,” marriage counselors will admonish, “You need to work on your marriage.
 You need to do the things that caused you to fall in love in the first place.
 You need to do romantic things in order to rekindle romance.”
 However, as everyone knows, and I’ll bet you a dollar to say, no one in the history of the world has ever revived the corpse of a dead “fever” by multiplying romantic “experiences”.
 It doesn’t work that way, and everybody knows it.
 Once the biologically-based “fever” of early romance is gone, it’s not coming back.
-And it doesn’t matter how many experiences you pile up to reignite the flame, it’s over.
+And it doesn’t matter how many experiences you pile up to reignite the flame, that first "fever" is over.

 E. This is a good analogy.
 True romance, the true marriage, the true spiritual-erotic connection, has nothing whatever to do with experiences.
 If love is true, it will be there, even if you try your best to get rid of it, and if it’s not true, you can try your hardest to drum-up the feelings, but you will fail.
 And “experience” will not change the situation a whit.